Home Hernia Mesh Hernias Umbilical Hernia

 Options for Managing Umbilical Hernia

 Managing an umbilical hernia may involve surgical or nonsurgical treatment methods.
 The best treatment option for an umbilical hernia depends on the size and symptoms.
-Hernias in adults do not go away on their own, so patients should see a doctor if they develop any symptoms of a hernia to receive advice on the correct treatment for their situation.
+Hernias in adults do not resolve on their own, so patients should consult a doctor if they develop any symptoms to receive appropriate advice and treatment.

 Patients with a small and reducible hernia (one where you can push the bulge back in) that causes no discomfort may have the option to wait before getting surgery.
 In this watchful waiting process, you and your doctor will continue to monitor the hernia for changes.